relaxedneko/42tokyo_cursus/ft_server/README.md

 ```
 Option) Autoindex OFF

-Default AUTOINDEX is on.
-If you want to run the container setting autoindex off:
+Default Autoindex is ON.
+If you want to run the container setting Autoindex OFF:
 ```
 docker run --env AUTOINDEX=off --name ft_server -d -p 443:443 -p 80:80 ft_server
 ```